Advanced public speaking training Nick Skellon Professional Speaker Overcome fear of public speaking Microphone Basic public speaking training

 Style number three (which engages the right-hand side of the brain) is high on emotion, energy and impact but low on logic and structure.
 I call such speakers 'Showmen' because they tend to be very impactful and 'showbizzy' by nature.

-A great example is Anthony Robbins, the American motivational guru (if you don't know who he is, he played himself in the movie Shallow Hal and was the guy who hypnotised Jack Black in the elevator).
+A great example is Anthony Robbins, the American motivational guru (if you don't know who he is, he played himself in the movie Shallow Hal and was the guy who hypnotized Jack Black in the elevator).
 He hits the stage like a tornado, and is packed full of energy and expressive body language, both facially and with hand and arm gestures.
 He hardly ever uses a lectern, preferring to stride purposefully across the stage.
 He smiles often and gets his points across by using anecdotal evidence and talking about people and relationships.
 His voice varies constantly in terms of pace, volume, pitch and intonation.

 The 'Showman' style has a number of strengths, again listed in the left-hand column to the left.